Anya Ayoung-Chee

-Anya Ayoung-Chee (born October 17, 1981) is a Trinidadian fashion designer, model and television host.
+Anya Ayoung-Chee is a Trinidadian host, fashion designer, model and beauty pageant titleholder.
 She was Miss Universe Trinidad and Tobago 2008 and was a contestant in the Miss Universe 2008 pageant.
 She was the winner of Project Runway's ninth season in 2011.
 She founded the fashion lines Anya de Rouge and Pilar and the online fashion retailer cANYAval.

 Early life

 Anya Ayoung-Chee was born to Trinidadian parents in New York City but moved to Trinidad at the age of two; she therefore holds dual Trinidadian and American citizenship.
 She is the only daughter in a family of eight.
 From an early age she pursued classical ballet training.
 During her attendance at an all-girls secondary school, St. Joseph's Convent, Port of Spain, that she became passionate about art and design.
-She continued her education in London and New York, studying graphic and interior design at Parsons School of Design and Central St Martins School of Art and Design.
-She remained in New York until 2007, when her brother, Pilar died.
+She continued her education in London and New York, studying graphic and interior design at Parsons School of Design and Central Saint Martins School of Art and Design.
+She remained in New York until 2007, when her brother Pilar died.
 She then returned home to Trinidad.